Frequently Asked Questions – Yurts

 - Hiking boots or trail-running shoes

-- Trekking poles in summer (optional, but very helpful for the knees)
+- Trekking poles (optional, but very helpful for the knees)

 - Sunblock and SPF lip protection